FJMC’s Sefer Haftarah program began in 2002. The Sefer Haftarah scroll was created in Israel and contains all Haftorot, including vowels and trop.

 Commissioning an Individual Haftarah Scroll

-In addition to commissioning a complete Sefer Haftorah scroll for its own use, FJMC offers opportunities for anyone to order a complete Sefer Haftarah scroll for their own synagogue or an individual Haftarah for a chosen Shabbat.
+In addition to commissioning a complete Sefer Haftarah scroll for its own use, FJMC offers opportunities for anyone to order a complete Sefer Haftarah scroll for their own synagogue or an individual Haftarah for a chosen Shabbat.
 The individual Haftarah is hand-written on the highest quality parchment, with vowels and cantillation; it is ideal for parents, grandparents, or others who want to make a memorable bar or bat mitzvah gift or to commemorate weddings, births, or the anniversary of a bar mitzvah.
 In addition to the text from the Prophets, the parchment can be inscribed with a personalized dedication.
-For information on ordering a Sefer Haftarah scroll contact firstname.lastname@example.org or for an individual Haftarah, please go to the Sefer Haftarah Brochure.
-For answer to some of the more frequent questions about the Sefer Haftarah scroll, please go to the Sefer Haftarah FAQ.
+For information on ordering a Sefer Haftarah scroll contact email@example.com or for an individual Haftarah, refer to the below link.

 To download the form to order an individual portion scroll, click here.